Cross-Modal Attention Calibration for LVLM Hallucination Mitigation: Experiments

-\textbf{Comparison on MME.} To validate the effectiveness of our method in mitigating various types of hallucination beyond object existence, we perform the comparison on the MME hallucination subset and the MME full set.
-For MME hallucination set shown in Table~\ref{tab:mme}, IMCCD achieves the best scores on mitigating both object-level and attribute-level hallucination.
-Beyond the object existence, IMCCD leads to an improvement of 15.00, 5.59, and 4.17 on count, position, and color for LLaVA1.5, which demonstrates the generalization capability of our method across various types of hallucinations.
+\textbf{Comparison on MME.} To validate the effectiveness of our method in mitigating various types of hallucination beyond object existence, we perform the comparison on the MME hallucination subset and the MME full set with nucleus sampling.
+The results are averaged over 4 runs.
+For MME hallucination set shown in Table~\ref{tab:mme}, CMAC achieves better scores on mitigating both object-level and attribute-level hallucination.
+Beyond the object existence, CMAC leads to an improvement of 17.50, 8.50, and 5.42 on count, position, and color for LLaVA1.5, which demonstrates the generalization capability of CMAC across various types of hallucinations.

 For the MME full set, Figure.~\ref{fig:mme_full} illustrates the performance of LLaVA 1.5 with normal decoding, VCD, and our method.
 Our method generally outperforms the other methods in 10 sub-tasks of 14.
 Notably, our method demonstrates a strong capability for perception, outperforming VCD and ICD by a large margin.
 However, our approach is less effective in numerical calculations and text translation tasks, as these primarily rely on the language decoder's reasoning capability rather than visual content comprehension.
 Nevertheless, our method maintains comparable performance in recognition tasks compared to existing approaches.
 Overall, these findings illustrate that our method enhances the general functionality of LVLMs while also effectively mitigating hallucinations.